GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/08.371-380/01.God,-in-the-Gospel/docs.md

 ---
+title: |
-title: 371.
-God, in the Gospel
+    371. God, in the Gospel - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 371.
+God, in the Gospel.
+God, in the gospel of His Son, Makes His eternal counsels known; Where love in all its glory shines, And truth is drawn in fairest lines.
+    keywords:  |
-    keywords: Christ in Song, God, in the Gospel, God, in the gospel of His Son,
+        Christ in Song, adventhymnals, advent hymnals, God, in the Gospel, God, in the gospel of His Son.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 371. GOD, IN THE GOSPEL
+####  Christ in Song,

 ```txt
 1.